henspace/text2lesson-docs/docs/contents.md

   - [Metadata](writing/metadata.md)
   - [Problem types](writing/problem-types.md)

-# Where is Text2Lesson
+# Where do I find Text2Lesson?

 - [Launch Text2Lesson](https://henspace.github.io/text2lesson/index.html).

 # Feedback

 Feedback on the application is always appreciated.
-Perhaps there's something missing or you've found a bug.
-There's a couple of ways to provide feedback.
+Perhaps there's something missing, or you've found a bug.
+Here's a couple of ways to provide feedback:

-- If you're on Github, just [raise an issue](https://github.com/henspace/text2lesson/issues)
+- If you're on Github, just [raise an issue](https://github.com/henspace/text2lesson/issues).
 - Otherwise, try the [Text2Lesson feedback form](https://forms.gle/KvpYwgbUBgBgWzME6).
   The form is powered by Google Forms so will be subject to their privacy policies, which you can find on the form.